pingcap/tidb-operator/en/benchmark-sysbench.md

   prepare
 ```

-`${tidb_host}` is the address of TiDB database, which is specified according to actual test needs.
+`${tidb_host}` is the address of the TiDB database, which is specified according to actual test needs.
 For example, Pod IP, Service domain name, Host IP, and Load Balancer IP (the same below).

 #### Warming-up